andreasisnes/pygame-minesweeper-sprites/README.md

     view_tiles(screen)
 ```

-Same pattern applies here as the others, it also possible to index the class with number 0 or string "0", it will return *tile.empty* tile.
+Same pattern applies here as the others, it also possible to index the class with number 0 or string "0", it will return *tile.empty*.

 ![image info](./screenshots/tile.png)